tstockwell/TermSatNet/README.md

 C uses the inference rules from existential graphs; [double negation elimination, erasure, deiteration, and iteration](https://en.wikipedia.org/wiki/Existential_graph#Alpha), and adds [commutivity](https://www.philosophypages.com/lg/e11b.htm#:~:text=Commutation,any%20of%20the%20possible%20conditions.).

 The application of the structural rules, iteration and deiteration, is guided by logical constraints called *cofactors* that must be present in the expression in order to apply the rule.
-> A cofactor is a subterm of an expression that [entails](https://en.wikipedia.org/wiki/Logical_consequence) the expression.
+> A cofactor is a subterm of an expression that has an implication relationship with the expression.
 > In X, a cofactor is a subterm that, when replaced with constant, creates an expresssion that is equivalent to a constant.

 The application of the commutivity rules is constrained by the path ordering.